-The Bohr Shift (CIE AS Biology)
+The Bohr Shift (Cambridge (CIE) AS Biology): Revision Note

-The Bohr Shift
+The Bohr shift

 • Changes in the oxygen dissociation curve as a result of carbon dioxide levels are known as the Bohr effect, or Bohr shift